 I had not come across this plant before, which was flowering in early July.
-It took me a little while to work out that it was a Dianthus (‘pink’) species called Dianthus monspessulanus.
-At least I am fairly sure that it is this species, which seems to come in a variety of different forms and shades of pink.
-It is a flower which occurs widely in Europe, across northern Spain, into southern France, Austria, Switzerland, northern Italy (and beyond).
-It is commonly found in grassy habitats, from sea level up to high altitudes (0-2,200m).
+It took me a little while to work out that it was a Dianthus (‘pink’) species called Dianthus hyssopifolius subsp. hyssopifolius L. The species also goes by the name Dianthus monspessulanus, It is flower which occurs widely in Europe, across northern Spain, into southern France, Austria, Switzerland, northern Italy (and beyond).
+However, this is a subspecies found only in northern Spain, including Galicia, where these photos were taken.
+It is commonly found in grassy habitats, from sea level up to high altitudes.
 The Fringed Pink, to give it its common name, typically occurs in calcareous sites in mountains, such as the Alps and the Pyrenees.

 1) Weiss, Hanna, Dobeš, Christoph, Schneeweiss, Gerald M. & Greimler, Josef (2002).
 Occurrence of tetraploid and hexaploid cytotypes between and within populations in Dianthus sect.
 Plumaria (Caryophyllaceae).
 New Phytologist 156(1), 85-94.

 2) Ryan Folk.
 Polyploidy and Evolutionary Radiation in Carnations.
 See reference therein.